rlunaro/yams/README.md

 The first must point the current java setup you have in your minecraft server and the later must point to the directory you are running this launcher.

+## Opening firewalls

+The server will need the port 25000 to communicate with its clients.
+You must open this port in the server firewall to accomplish this.
+In Ubuntu, this is done by running (as root):

+    # ufw enable 25000

+Maybe the firewall is not running at all:

+    # ufw status
+    Status: inactive

+This is not the safest configuration (unless you have a hardware firewall set up), but in the later case no configuration is needed at all.

 ## Run the "setup" option of the launcher

 First, run the script with the `setup` argument: